AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/What are Soft Skills.md

 To complete this lesson, make a copy of this Google Doc, and answer the questions.
 Then submit this document in the form below, along with an attachment of the screenshot from your 16 personalities test results.

 ﻿For the first three questions, you may find it helpful to refer back to the list of soft skills that you made earlier in the lesson.

+# To-Do:How to Use Google Calendar to Get (And Stay) Organized and Effective!